SKaiNET-developers/.github/profile/README.md

 # SKaiNET

-SKaiNET is an open-source Kotlin-based developer-oriented machine learning framework built with a device-first philosophy, have a look on GitHub.
+SKaiNET is an open-source Kotlin-based developer-oriented machine learning framework built with a device-first philosophy
-Discover SKaiNET goals

 * Built entirely in Kotlin for a seamless developer experience.
 * Focus on exceptional efficiency and remarkable portability as standout features.